 From June 11 2015, all adults between 14 and 64 who apply for citizenship must send IRCC proof that they meet the language requirement for citizenship.
-For this they must have proof that they meet the Canadian Language Benchmark level 4 – click here to see the CLB 4 description Benchmark description.
+For this they must have proof that they meet the Canadian Language Benchmark level 4 for speaking and listening – click here to see the CLB 4 description Benchmark description.

 If you already submitted proof of language ability for your application for permanent residence as a Federal Skilled Worker or for the Canadian Experience Class, you will need to send this again.

 If you have completed your secondary or post-secondary education in English or French, you will need a transcript, diploma, certificate or degree to prove this.
 Note: a single course done in English or French is not enough.

 If you attended a LINC program you will need to send in proof of achieving CLB 4 in speaking and listening.
 Note: Initial placement tests by a LINC assessment centre and/or attendance at local (Whistler/Pemberton) ESL groups are not accepted as proof of achieving CLB 4 in speaking and listening.